TEALSK12/introduction-to-computer-science/lesson_62.md

 # Lesson 6.2 - Research and Ideate

 ## Learning Objectives
 Students will be able to...
   * Identify potential users, intended impact, and possible unintended negative consequences
   * Generate ideas to create range of possibilities using a brainstorm technique
-  * Conduct user-centred research to understand design opportunities and barriers
+  * Conduct user-centered research to understand design opportunities and barriers
   * Critically analyze factors when choosing between project ideas
   * Prioritize proposed project ideas using the identified factors

 ---
 #### Emphasize with students ...
 #### Big Ideas - personal design interests and project goals

 When coming up with ideas, personal interests are considered.
 The final product often reflect the "heart and soul" of the designers behind the product.
 If you are working in a group, each person should be willing to see the project through to completion.

 #### Big Ideas - product life cycle